Protect Yourself – Updated April 2026

 5. Gambling affects your relationships

-Conflicts with partner, family, or friends due to your gambling.
+Conflicts with partner, family, or friends because of your gambling.
 Canceling plans or prioritizing gambling over close relationships.

 💼

-Poorer performance at work, absenteeism, or gambling during work hours.
-Studies suffering because gambling takes over.
+Poorer performance, absenteeism, or gambling during work hours.
+Studies suffering because gambling takes priority over responsibilities.

 🎰